johnhcody/typescript/notes.md

  - User-defined type

 The any data type is the superset of all the data types in TypeScript.
 Giving any variable the type of any is equivalent to opting out of type checking for a variable.
+ - It can do everything JS can do and more
+ - created and maintained by microsoft

 ```let myVariable: any = 'This is a string'```